The data that your company’s software services provide can offer much more insight than what you can access on their internal dashboards.

 For most application connectors, Fivetran performs a change data capture (CDC) strategy for pulling changes from the service API.
 The specific column that Fivetran uses to track the CDC varies for individual services, but is often based on a last modified data column.
 Because Fivetran does not receive every change to a row, but only the deltas of a changed row between syncs, we don’t support a snapshotting of the data.
 Rather, Fivetran supports a model of Eventual Consistency.

 By default, application connectors sync all new and modified data every 6 hours.
 Depending on the size of each update, it may take longer.
 In that case, the next sync will at the next 6 hours interval, that is:

 Sync X Finish: 13:18pm

 You can change the sync frequency on the Setup tab of your Fivetran dashboard.
 See our Sync Frequency and Scheduling docs for details.
 We repeatedly re-try a connector sync that encounters an error after either 1 hour or the set sync frequency period, whichever is shorter.
 See our Sync Start Times and Offsets documentation for the details on sync start times for failed syncs.

-For connectors where the API supports it, we create an extra column in each table.
+in legacy mode, for connectors where the API supports it, we create an extra column in each table.
 This column is named

-is_deleted and has data type BOOLEAN.
+_fivetran_deletedand has data type BOOLEAN.
 We use this column to detect if rows were deleted in the source object.
 We mark the row as

-TRUE if it is deleted in the source.
+TRUEif it is deleted in the source.

 Some APIs do not allow us to detect or indicate when data has been deleted in the source.